 Services provided to our clients include:

-In addition, GVEC provides on-site services for local events, including Stuart Horse Trials (3-day event) and the Genesee Valley Hunt Races (steeplechase).
+In addition, GVEC provides on-site services for local events, including local USEA and USHJA events, and the Genesee Valley Hunt Races (steeplechase).

-GVEC currently employs 4 veterinarians and 1 intern.
+GVEC currently employs 6 veterinarians.
 Many of our clinicians have developed areas of special interest.

 Dr. Amy Leibeck has a special interest in reproduction and neonatology.

-Dr. Amy Snyder is interested in all aspects of veterinary care.
+Dr. Amy Snyder is certified in Equine Chiropractic and is interested in all aspects of veterinary care.

-Dr. Joan Ayers also has a broad range of interests and is currently continuing to develop her interest in ultrasound imaging.
+Dr. Joan Ayers has a broad range of interests including lameness diagnostics and ophthalmology.

 GVEC strives to provide a practical, well-rounded, educational experience during the internship year.
 During the initial 4 months, the intern is assigned to a staff veterinarian each day.
 The intern assists the staff veterinarian with her daily work, gaining knowledge, skills, and confidence along the way.
 During this time period, the intern is assigned with the on-call vet every other night and every other weekend.
 After the initial 4 months, the intern begins performing routine and emergency calls independently.
 However, a staff veterinarian is always assigned as back-up, and is always available for consultation or assistance with difficult cases.
 The work is intermixed with time riding with other veterinarians for continued training.